uk-gov-mirror/nhsuk.nhsapp-frontend/docs/patterns/error-page.md

 ---
 layout: layouts/pattern.njk
 title: Error pages
-description: Use error pages to tell users there is a problem.
+description: Use error pages to tell users there is an unexpected problem.
 Explain what has happened and what they can do next.
 backlogID: 119
 tags:
   - page
 ---

-{% example "error-pages/show-gp-appointments.njk" %}
+{% example "error-pages/test-results.njk" %}

 ## When to use

 Use an error page when:

-- something has gone wrong
+- there is an unexpected technical problem
-- users cannot continue to the next page
+- users cannot access the service

 ## When not to use

-Do not use this type of error page if:
+Do not use this pattern if:

-- you can adapt GOV.UK patterns for [page not found](https://design-system.service.gov.uk/patterns/page-not-found-pages/), [service unavailable](https://design-system.service.gov.uk/patterns/service-unavailable-pages/) or [there is a problem with the service](https://design-system.service.gov.uk/patterns/problem-with-the-service-pages/)
+- you can adapt GOV.UK patterns for [page not found](https://design-system.service.gov.uk/patterns/page-not-found-pages/) or [service unavailable](https://design-system.service.gov.uk/patterns/service-unavailable-pages/)
-- a user makes a mistake completing a form – instead follow the NHS service manual guidance for [error messages](https://service-manual.nhs.uk/design-system/components/error-message) and [errors summaries](https://service-manual.nhs.uk/design-system/components/error-summary)
+- a user makes a mistake completing a form – instead, follow the NHS service manual guidance for [error messages](https://service-manual.nhs.uk/design-system/components/error-message) and [errors summaries](https://service-manual.nhs.uk/design-system/components/error-summary)
+- a user cannot continue for an expected reason, for example because they are not eligble – instead, check our GitHub discussion on <a href="https://github.com/nhsuk/nhsapp-frontend/issues/411">unhappy path pages</a>

-## How to use
+## How to structure an error page

-The content for each type of error will vary depending on the circumstances.

-The page should:

-- be clear and concise
-- summarise the problem, or give an instruction, in the main heading (h1)
+### 1. Main heading

+Use the main heading (H1) to explain what is wrong.
+Start with: "There is a problem" followed by a short description.

+If the cause of the error is unknown or complicated, you can use: "There is a technical problem".

+### 2. Main body text

+You can use the main body text to:

+- give more details
+- set the context for the action that follows

+Keep the text concise.

+### 3. Button

+Use a secondary button for an action that may help to resolve the problem.
+This could include:

+- "Try again" (refreshing the page)
+- "Log out"

+Work closely with developers and the Service Management Team to understand what users can do in the scenario.

+Place buttons straight after the body text that sets the context for the action.

+{% example "error-pages/referrals.njk" %}

+### 4. Secondary body text

+If needed, you can use the space beneath the button to:

-- tell the user how to access the service another way, or use an alternative
+- let users know about a different way to access the service
-- tell the user if there's something they can do to fix the problem
+- give links to another relevant service

+For links to other NHS App services, use a secondary card link.

+{% example "error-pages/show-gp-appointments-olc.njk" %}

+### 5. Signposting to medical help

+Always include signposting to medical help on error pages.

+Use the heading: "For urgent medical advice" followed by the text: "Use [111 online](https://111.nhs.uk/) or [call 111](https://111.nhs.uk/)."

+### 6. Signposting to technical support

+If the Service Management Team agree they can help users in the scenario, use the heading: "For technical help" followed by the text: "Make a note of the error code **xxxxx** and then contact the [NHS App team](https://www.nhs.uk/contact-us/nhs-app-contact-us/)".
+Insert a relevant error code where the bold text is.

+It can help users if they include the error code in the contact form.
+It helps the Service Management Team to provide them with the relevant help information more quickly.

+## If a user is logged out

+Logged-out errors do not display the app header or footer.

+{% example "error-pages/login.njk" %}

+## How not to use

-This page should not:
+The page should not:

 - blame the user
-- use breadcrumbs or a standard back link at the top
+- include breadcrumbs or a back link at the top
 - display vague terms or jargon like "500", "504", "bad request" or "we are experiencing technical difficulties"
 - use red text to warn people
 - use exclamation marks or informal language like "oops"

-You should try to get feedback from users on error pages.
-It's likely they will have important insights about common issues on your service that need to be fixed.

-### Writing headings

-Use the main heading to clearly explain the problem or a solution.

-Some error headings work better as instructions and some work better as descriptions.

-Headings should be grammatically correct.
-Avoid abbreviated headings like "Prescriptions not available" as they can make it harder for users to understand what's caused the problem.

-#### Instructive headings

-If there’s a direct action the user can take to fix the problem, use the main heading to tell them this.
-Start the main heading with the verb that indicates the action they need to take.
-For example:

-- "Update the NHS App to continue"
-- "Check you’re registered with a GP in England"

-{% example "error-pages/update-app.njk" %}

-#### Descriptive headings

-Descriptive headings often work better for a problem that lies with the NHS App.
-Starting the main heading with "we" can help make this clear.
-For example:

-- "We could not log you in"
-- "We could not show your confirmed prescriptions"

-{% example "error-pages/confirmed-prescriptions.njk" %}

-### Using calls to action and links

-The components we use for calls to action and links depend on the context.

-Use a:

-- [secondary button](/components/buttons/#secondary-button) to give a call to action that may help fix the problem
-- [secondary card link](/components/card-links/#secondary-card-links) under a h2 of "Other options in the NHS App" for links to services in the NHS App
-- [text link](https://service-manual.nhs.uk/design-system/styles/typography#links) to navigate users back to a specific area of the app, for example, "Go to appointments"

 Avoid giving users too many different links to choose from as a next step.
 This increases cognitive load, and is problematic for users experiencing high levels of stress or anxiety.

-### Helping users get care another way

-Always tell users how they can complete their task through a different channel.

-Remember that the NHS App is a healthcare service.
-Errors can delay access to clinical care, and users may be experiencing urgent health needs.

-Talk to your service’s clinical lead for advice when you create or update an error page.

-### Letting users report a technical problem

-Signpost users to contact the NHS App team if:

-- the service management team agree it could be helpful in this scenario
-- it's a technical problem

-Use the h2 "If the problem continues" and include an error code.

-Speak to the service management team for advice when you create or update an error page.

-{% example "error-pages/manage-services.njk" %}

-### When a user is not logged in

-The top and bottom navigation are not visible because the user is not logged in.

-{% example "error-pages/check-internet-connection.njk" %}

 ## Research